ansible/workshops/exercises/ansible_security/1.2-checkpoint/README.md

 >
 > In a productive environment, you would first figure out the fingerprint of the server and would only proceed after you confirmed that the fiungerprint shown is identical with the one from the server.
 In our demo setup with the short lived instances we can assume that the fingerprints are good.

 You are now viewing the Check Point SmartConsole management interface.
+There might be a Internet Explorer Warning visible upon start.
+This can safely be closed and is due to limitations in the way IE works.

 ![SmartConsole main window](images/smartconsole-main-window.png)

-> **Note**
->
-> Due to shortcomings of the Internet Explorer configuration you might see an Internet Explorer warning right when the SmartConsole login is successful.
-You can safely close the dialog.
+Next, on the left side, click on **SECURITY POLICIES** and note that there is currently only one rule installed: to drop all traffic.
+Now you have a first idea of how Check Point looks like in term of the management interface.
+We will interact more with it - but first we go back to the command line to learn how to write Ansible playbooks interacting with Check Point.

 ## Step 2.5 - First example playbook